contentstack/gatsby-starter-contentstack/README.md

 This downloads the required files and initializes the site.

-## Step 2: Update the config file
+## Update Contentstack config

-Update the gatsby-config.js file with your stack details:
+Update the gatsby-config.js file with your Contentstack stack details:

 ```javascript
 plugins: [